davidesner/connection-docs/tutorial/branches/files-in-branch.md

 The file was uploaded to Storage again.

 Now change the name of the output file.
 To do that, go to your transformation and change the value of the variable `outFile` from `demoFile.txt` to `demoBranchFile.txt`.
 Then click the little check mark icon on the right.
+Don't forget to change the **File Output Mapping** of the transformation as well!

 {: .image-popup}
 ![Screenshot - Edit Variable in Development Branch](/tutorial/branches/figures/15-edit-var-in-dev.png)